AndrewGuerrero/ng-caryll/content/effective_stl.md

 - `inplace_merge`
 - `includes`

-> If a different comparison function is used to sort a container, make sure the sorting algorithm is
+> If a different comparison function is used to sort a container, make sure the sorting algorithm has
-> given the same comparison function.
+> the same comparison function.
 >
 > ``` cpp
 > vector<int> v;